We strongly recommend that Windows users use Docker as this will work much easier and smoother (also more secure).

 1. Clone the git repository¶

 Install ta-lib according to the ta-lib documentation.

-As compiling from source on windows has heavy dependencies (requires a partial visual studio installation), there is also a repository of unofficial precompiled windows Wheels here, which needs to be downloaded and installed using
+As compiling from source on windows has heavy dependencies (requires a partial visual studio installation), there is also a repository of unofficial pre-compiled windows Wheels here, which need to be downloaded and installed using